 If you don’t have a car or don’t have a reliable car you trust to get you out of Portland and back in one piece, I suggest you pick up a rental car for your road trip.

-If you are more the type to compare prices between rental car companies, use Rentalcars.com to search for the best option.
+If you are the type to compare prices between rental car companies like us, use Rentalcars.com to search for the best option.
 Not only does the tool allow you to compare rental car prices, but most of the time you can book with no prepayment and no cancellation fees.

 Regardless of which rental car company you decide to go with, make sure you have the appropriate car rental coverage.
 Our credit card benefits typically cover car rental insurance, so we usually stick with that as our primary insurance.